An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 The semiregular tessellations of $\matR^2$ are probably known since long.
 A proof of the following is in Gr\"unbaum -- Shephard \cite[Section 2.1]{Gru}.

 \begin{teo} There are 11 semiregular tessellations of $\matR^2$, shown in Figure \ref{T:fig}. \end{teo}

 The first 8 tessellations in Figure \ref{T:fig} are Wythoffian, the last 3 are not.
-There are infinitely many uniform tessellations of $\matH^2$, and no nice classification seems known.
+There are infinitely many uniform tessellations of $\matH^2$, both Wythoffian (encoded in the first two lines of Figure \ref{semireg_tess_Hn:fig}) and non Wythoffian, and no nice classification seems known.
 However, it is possible to enumerate them algorithmically, see Max \cite{Max}.
 Some examples are shown in Figure \ref{some_tess:fig}.